Drasenix/openmw-click-to-close-menu/README.md

 # How to use

+Go to the Script tab in the options, select Click To Close Menu and choose the click you want to use.

-In game, you can now quit any menu with right click.
+In game, you can now quit any menu with the click.

 # Nexus Mod